Gyatsho Tshering

-Gyatsho Tshering (1936 in Sikkim – 25 June 2009 in Minneapolis), also spelled Gyatso Tsering, was Tibetan scholar of Indian nationality.
+Gyatsho Tshering (1936 in Kingdom of Sikkim – 25 June 2009 in Minneapolis, United States), also spelled Gyatso Tsering, was Tibetan scholar of Indian nationality.
 He was the former director of the Library of Tibetan Works and Archives.

 Biography

 Tshering was born in Sikkim of Lobsang Lama and Nyima Dolma and completed his studies at the University of Calcutta.
 He then worked at the Ministry of External Affairs and the Ministry of Home Affairs of the Government of India, and worked at the Indian Consulate-General in Lhasa and at the Government of Sikkim.